ShiJbey/minerva/README.md

 ## 🧭 Exploring the SQL Data

-Running minerva's samples will produce `*.db` SQLite database files for external data analysis.
+Running Minerva's samples will produce `*.db` SQLite database files for external data analysis.
 These files can be loaded into other script using `sqlite`, `pandas`, `polars`, or any other data analysis library that supports SQLite.

-Personally, I use [DB Browser for SQLite](https://sqlitebrowser.org) on MacOS to look through the generated data and run queries.
+I use [DB Browser for SQLite](https://sqlitebrowser.org) on MacOS to explore the generated data and run queries.
 In the future, I might include examples of how to perform data analysis using Pandas.

 ### Database Configuration and Naming Conventions

 Minerva uses the following naming convention to facilitate exploration and query writing.

-1. Table names are pluralized and snake_case
+1. Table names are pluralized, and snake_case
 2. Column names are snake_case

 Please see the [this file](./src/minerva/sim_db.py) in the source code to see how the database tables are configured within SQLite.